a-maier/dynast/Readme.md

-# dynasty
+# dynast

-dynasty is a program for identifying the topologies (or integral families) of Feynman graphs.
+dynast is a program for identifying the topologies (or integral families) of Feynman graphs.
 It is based on [nauty and Traces](http://pallini.di.uniroma1.it/).